Andrew-Jones657/andrew-jones657.github.io/tutorials/GoogleLocation.md

 <figcaption> Figure 6.
 Storing the Google Takeout Data and Python Script in the Same Folder   </figcaption>
 </figure> <br>

-<p> Now consider the requisties to run the Python script.
+<p> Now consider the requisites to run the Python script.
 Python 3.2 or higher is needed, so ensure that it is installed and up to date.
 Additionally, there are a few Python libraries that will be needed.
 These are listed in the "requirements.txt" file on the Python script's webpage, though listed here, they are "Ijson", "Shapely", and "python-dateutil".
 These can be installed using PIP on Windows Command Prompt (Figure 7).
-Simply type "pip install ___" where the blank is replaced by each of the aforementioned packages (Ijson, Shapely, python-dateutil).
+Simply type "pip install ___" where the blank is replaced by each of the packages (Ijson, Shapely, python-dateutil).
 Leave command prompt open since it will be used in the next step. </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/4sLD272.jpeg" alt="Using PIP" style="width:100%;max-width:625px">